Christopher Walken

 On television, Walken has appeared in films such as Who Am I This Time?
 (1982), and Sarah, Plain and Tall (1991), for which he received a Primetime Emmy Award nomination.
-More recently, he has starred in television series The Outlaws (2021-), and Severance (2022-), the latter of which earned him a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series nomination.
-He is a popular guest-host of Saturday Night Live, hosting seven times.
-His most notable roles on the show include record producer Bruce Dickinson in the "More Cowbell" sketch, the disgraced Confederate officer Colonel Angus, and multiple appearances as an aging, unsuccessful lothario in the Continental sketch.
+More recently, he has starred in television series The Outlaws (2021–), and Severance (2022–), the latter of which earned him a Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series nomination.
+He has guest-hosted Saturday Night Live seven times.
+His roles on the show include record producer Bruce Dickinson in the "More Cowbell" sketch, the disgraced Confederate officer Colonel Angus, and multiple appearances as an aging, unsuccessful lothario in the Continental sketch.